Manual Vintage Kitchen Tools We All Need

 Cheese Grater:

-I remember someone writing something funny that we have to buy our cheese grated in a bag because we are too busy to grate it ourselves.
+I remember someone writing something funny in which they stated that we have to buy our cheese grated in a bag because we are too busy to grate it ourselves.
 I giggled, I thought it was funny.
-I remember buying a bag and thinking wow, I don’t have to grate this whole chunk anymore.
-I can do a small piece at a time.
-I soon found I had to freeze the grated cheese because once I opened the bag it would go bad before I could use the whole bag.
+I remember buying a bag and thinking wow, I don’t have to grate this whole chunk anymore!
+I found out that if I needed to use a small portion now, I had to freeze the rest of the grated cheese because once I opened the bag it would go bad before I could use the whole bag.
 Modern Cheese Grater and Rotary Cheese Grater

 After the girls moved on to start their own families, I quickly learned I needed to buy smaller bags.
-But then, I went back to buying larger bags and putting two cups of cheese in each bag, and freezing the smaller bags.
+But then, I went back to buying larger bags and putting two cups of cheese in smaller bags, and freezing the smaller bags.
 I love saving money.
+I’ve noted that not all types of cheeses are available in grated form, so I still use my cheese grater from time to time.

 This is so crazy.
 I live in a small town and it’s really hard to find certain things when I need them.
 I swear I had an old can opener, but I couldn’t find it in the kitchen tools drawer.
 I thought, really???
 So, I ordered a can opener on Amazon.
 I wanted one like the old-fashioned ones.
 Manual Can Opener and Electric Can Opener (great for my arthritis, not for a power outage).
 Manual Old Style

-I remember when my mom would bring home some bottles of root beer and RC Cola, oh my gosh, I’m loving writing this post.
+I remember when my mom would bring home some bottles of root beer and RC Cola and we’d use one of these to open the soda pop.
+Oh my gosh, I’m loving writing this post.
 What do you remember using those bottle openers for?

 Meat Grinder

 My mom and dad made the best homemade pork sausage and I don’t have the recipe.
 It was perfect, juicy, and with a little kick.
-They ground the fresh pork with a meat grinder and added some seasonings.
+They ground the fresh pork with a hand-crank meat grinder and added some seasonings.
 Does anyone have a great recipe for freshly ground pork patties?
-Meat Grinder
+Meat Grinder UPDATE: Chuck Simmons’s Sausage Recipe, is posted below, he shared it with me.

 I remember my mom also made the best ham salad with a little pickle relish with some mayonnaise.
 Life is good with a yummy sandwich.
 We even ground our own chuck roasts, the hamburger tasted so good.